 - Attending college can open the door to higher income potential and job security.

-- Higher education also provides opportunities outside of work, such as networking and lifelong learning.
+- Higher education also provides opportunities such as networking and a desire for lifelong learning outside of work.

-- There are many factors that need to be considered when assessing the cost-benefit analysis of attending college, including tuition, fees, housing costs, and future career prospects.
+- There are many factors that need to be considered when assessing the costs of college, including tuition, fees, housing costs, and future career prospects.

-- Ultimately, whether college is worth its cost depends on individual circumstances.
+- Ultimately, whether or not college is worth its cost depends on individual circumstances.

 Wage Premium for College Degrees